What's in this article?

 We're an online, nationwide boiler installation business with 500+ 5 star reviews from a shed load of happy customers.

-Because we're online, our overheads are low which means we pass those savings on to our customers, ensuring they're always getting the best new boiler deals.
+Because we're online, our overheads are low which means we pass those savings on to our customers, ensuring they're always getting the best boiler replacement.
 Plus, because of the volumes that we install, we're able to access exclusive warranty lengths from our partner manufacturers.
 For example, we can offer 10 years of protection on the Viessmann 050-W range, whereas your traditional installer can only offer you 7.
 Boom.